Lioncat2002/bonfire/README.md

 # Bonfire exchange
-A small work in progress DEX, currently using Raydium for liquidity and Jupiter for Swaps.
+A small work in progress real-time price analytics platform.

 Made in a weekend :)